-- Minimum two general medicine providers - Two pharmacists or trained providers for pharmacy dispensing - A nurse to staff a triage station for each provider (the number of triage stations should equal the number of providers) - Two support personnel
+- Minimum two general medicine providers - Two pharmacists or trained providers for pharmacy dispensing - A nurse to staff a triage station for each provider (the number of triage stations should equal the number of providers).
+If non clinical personnel will staff the triage station, adequate training should be provided prior to commencement of the mission trip. - Two support personnel